-Information is power.
-Access to and the ability to critically analyse information is integral to learning.
-However, women from marginalised communities are largely denied these opportunities.
-And when information is available, the content is often not contextual or empowering, and usually problematic in terms of gender.
-We believe that there is a need to enable access to information and knowledge in ways that simplify and demystify information and ideas, to present them with a gender and equity perspective.
-We also believe that the production of information and knowledge should be democratised and decentralised.
+Information is power, a power that women from marginalised communities are largely denied.
+We believe that there is a need to enable access to information and knowledge—the creation and consumption of it—in ways that simplify and demystify information and ideas, to present them with a gender and equity perspective.

 Promoting Empowering Literacy

-Education is a feminist issue.
 We believe that structured teaching-learning spaces – both formal and non-formal – are vital arenas through which gender equality can be promoted.
-Thus, there is a need to explore and engage with content and pedagogy from a feminist perspective to transform the learning spaces and experiences of both boys and girls.
+Through a critical engagement with content and pedagogy from a feminist perspective, learning spaces and experiences for young people can be transformed.

-Our approach to sexuality is positive and political - A positive approach seeks to understand sexuality beyond sexual violence and expands to exploration and expression of desires, WHILE OUR Political approach seeks to build an in-depth understanding of sexual and gender norms, how they impact lived realities, and why.
+Our approach seeks to understand sexuality beyond sexual violence to the exploration and expression of desires; a critical and political perspective seeks to build an in-depth understanding of sexual and gender norms and how and why they impact our lived realities.